l-x-x/l-x-x.github.io/CV/README.md

 - National Top Young Scholar (中组部青年拔尖）, 1.6m Grant.

 ### Grants
+- 2026 - 2029, New Avenues into the Nucleon Structure (3m Grant), Leading Frontier Projects of the Special Fund for Theoretical Physics, National Natural Science Foundation of China.
 - 2025 - 2027, QCD at Colliders (0.5m Grant), Fundamental Research Funds for the Central Universities.
 - 2022 - 2025, anti-k_T jet functions at 2-loops and forward jet production in pA collisions (0.63m Grant), General Program of the National Natural Science Foundation of China.
 - 2019, Collider Phenomenology Summer School (0.3m Grant), Special Fund of the National Natural Science Foundation of China